 Typically, as challenges face global economies, Japanese institutional investors divest internationally, choosing to hold their capital in domestic yen.
 It's common for international investors to follow suit, and the ensuing result is a bump in the value of the yen against other major currencies.
 The global economic crisis of 2008 is an illustration of the JPY acting as a safe haven for investors.

-Conversely, periods during which the Japanese government takes political action to jumpstart the economy have proven to provide a boost to the valuation of the EUR/JPY.
+In contrast to demand for safe-havens surrounding the COVID-19 outbreak, periods during which the Japanese government takes political action to jumpstart the economy have given a boost to the valuation of the EUR/JPY.
 An example is the December 2012 election of Japanese Prime Minister Shinzo Abe, and the institution of his "Abenomics" plan for boosting the Japanese economy.
-Abenomics consisted of a three-pronged approach to stimulate the Japanese economy: a massive fiscal stimulus, aggressive monetary easing from the Bank of Japan and the adoption of structural economic reform.
+Abenomics consisted of a three-pronged approach to stimulate the Japanese economy: a massive fiscal stimulus, zero-to-sub-zero interest rates from the BoJ and the adoption of structural economic reform.

-The result of Abenomics was a long-term devaluation of the yen against the euro.
+Despite fostering a long-term rally in the Nikkei equities index, Abenomics brought on a sustained devaluation of the yen against the euro.
 In anticipation of the 2012 election and the possibility of Abenomics, investors preferred to hold euros instead of yen, causing the EUR/JPY to rise from 98.75 on July 1, 2012, to a high of 118.82 on January 1, 2013.

 Key Facts: EUR/JPY